xiangyi-wang/ApsimClient-python/README.md

 #### Linux(no tested)

 ## Connect to APSIM Server
-Note: The field of 'Clock.Today'is still not supported.
+**Note:** The field of 'Clock.Today' is still not supported.
 You need to use the 'Clock.Today.DayOfYear' field
 ### Quick examples
 ```python3
 # Connect to the socket.